 Table 2 reports p-values for the Wilcoxon ranksum tests.
-The null hypothesis is that mean bids are the same in treatments with and without ambiguity.
+The null hypothesis is that the distribution of bids is the same in treatments with and without ambiguity.
 The alternative hypothesis is that bids are higher in the no-ambiguity treatment.
 In Round 1, all bids are independent, and therefore we use each individual bid as an independent observation.
 From Round 2 on, we use a session mean as an independent observation.
 As we expect the amount of ambiguity to decrease over time, we partition the data into early rounds (Round 1, Rounds 1-3, Rounds 1-5) and later rounds.
 For each time interval, we compare bids over all values, as well as those in two subranges, [0, 0.5] and (0.5, 1].

-RESULT 1 (Ambiguity Attitude) In first price auctions, bids are lower in the ambiguity treatments compared to the no-ambiguity treatments, which is consistent with ambiguity loving.
+Result 1 (Ambiguity attitude).
+In first price auctions, bids are lower in the ambiguity treatment compared to the no-ambiguity treatment, which is consistent with ambiguity loving.

-SUPPORT.
-Table 2 reports p-values for one-sided Wilcoxon ranksum tests, comparing (mean) bids for treatments with and without ambiguity.
+Support: Table 2 reports p-values for one-sided Wilcoxon ranksum tests, comparing distributions of (mean) bids for treatments with and without ambiguity.
 There is a statistically significant difference in Round 1 for the value range of (0.5, 1], for Rounds 1-3 and 1-5 for all V.